FandMC/fandweight/readme.md

-## leavesweight
+## fandweight

-**IMPORTANT: leavesweight is a branch of paperweight, dedicated to providing more user-friendly development tools for LeavesMC.
+**IMPORTANT: fandweight is a branch of paperweight, dedicated to providing more user-friendly development tools for FandMC.
 It is open source and follows the LGPL2.1 license.**

-`leavesweight` consists of only one Gradle plugins now:
+`fandweight` consists of only one Gradle plugins now:
-- `leavesweight-patcher`: Used to create Leaves, Lumina or other `leavesweight-patcher`-based forks
+- `fandweight-patcher`: Used to create Fand or other `fandweight-patcher`-based forks

 ### How to use this for testing:

-- Install `leavesweight` to Maven Local:
+- Install `fandweight` to Maven Local:
 ```bash
 ./gradlew publishToMavenLocal
 ```
 - Add `mavenLocal()` for plugin resolution in your test project (see the [Gradle docs](https://docs.gradle.org/current/userguide/plugins.html#sec:custom_plugin_repositories) for more details)
-- Adjust the `leavesweight` version in your test project
+- Adjust the `fandweight` version in your test project
-  - Local versions of `leavesweight` will use have the `-SNAPSHOT` suffix in the version from `gradle.properties` replaced by `-LOCAL-SNAPSHOT`
+  - Local versions of `fandweight` will use have the `-SNAPSHOT` suffix in the version from `gradle.properties` replaced by `-LOCAL-SNAPSHOT`

-> Most output `leavesweight` creates goes into `<project-root>/.gradle/caches/paperweight`
+> Most output `fandweight` creates goes into `<project-root>/.gradle/caches/paperweight`
 >
 > (yeah, we use the same path as paperweight.)